Bryce Harper Ejected From Game After Heated Balls And Strikes Argument

 Harper was tossed from the team’s Monday night loss to the New York Mets at Citi Field in New York.

-After striking out for the second time in the game in the fourth inning, per ESPN.com, Harper became heated.
+After striking out for the second time in the game in the fourth inning, per ESPN, Harper became heated.
 Then, four batters later, Harper was ejected from the game, apparently after umpires saw him complaining in the dugout after a subsequent called strike on teammate Cesar Hernandez.
 The ejection caused Harper to run on to the field in protest, and both manager Gabe Kapler and two other Phillies coaches had to restrain him.
 Kapler at one point appeared to shove Harper away from Carlson.

 The Mets won the game 5-1, with a Rhys Hoskins solo home run providing the only scoring for Philadelphia.
 Pitcher Steven Matz got the win, rebounding from his previous start against the Phillies when, per The New York Times, he gave up eight runs without recording a single out.
 Philadelphia’s Jake Arietta took the loss.